nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

 Revision History
 ----------------
-2010-11-15 13:18:07GMT  Got resize to work
+2010-11-15 21:01:46GMT  Added code to make the links in the about box bring up the browser 2010-11-15 13:18:07GMT  Got resize to work
 2010-11-15 03:16:10GMT  Messing (unsuccessfully) with resize
 2010-11-14 22:34.00GMT  Fixed a bug in the glThread class (no Np initialized
                         when constructed).
 2010-11-14 09:07:35GMT  Some UI added.
 MaxNp refactored for dynamic array allocation
-                        Please use Printf instead of printf (helps windows debugging) 2010-11-04 19:16:18PDT  renamed the initX code to be platform 2010-11-05 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and GLThread::fog_off().
+                        Please use Printf instead of printf (helps windows debugging) 2010-11-10 20:00:00PST  Added project Qt4 (UI is defined in Qt Designer) 2010-11-04 19:16:18PDT  renamed the initX code to be platform 2010-11-05 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and GLThread::fog_off().
 Now there's a bool bPause to control the